Pyrdacor/Ambermoon/Disks/Bugfixing/German/AdditionalFixes.md

 Based on 1.10.

 - When saying "Tochter" to Sandra you now will also get the chest key and not the tunnel key.
+- Fixed "ENKEL" to "ENKELKIND" in object text 001.002 (testament).

 ## Version 1.10